MindscapeHQ/raygun4apple/README.md

 ### Configuring the Raygun client

-The configuration step is slightly different if installed from via the Swift package manager.
+The configuration step is slightly different if installed via the Swift package manager.
 Rather than importing the specific header for the target application, simply import `raygun4apple`.

 Here is an example which imports raygun4apple, initializes the provider, and sends a test exception.